LogtalkDotOrg/logtalk3/tests/prolog/NOTES.md

 is limited (see the table column for coinduction in the `adapters/NOTES.md` file).

 There is some overlap between a few test sets.
-Notably, between tests sets for arithmetic functions and the tests for the `is/2` built-in predicate.
+Notably, between test sets for arithmetic functions and the tests for the `is/2` built-in predicate.

 Failure of unit tests doesn't necessarily mean that a backend Prolog compiler is faulty.
-Standards are not perfect and there isn't always a community consensus on what should be the correct test results.
+Standards are not perfect, and there isn't always a community consensus on what should be the correct test results.
 Common causes of failure
 include: